CodeFellows-Curve/curve-front-end/src/markdown/competencies/craft/innovation/4pt.md

 ---
-category: 'Business Acumen'
+category: 'Craft'
-proficiency: "Mission and Vision"
+proficiency: 'Innovation'
-summary: 'Makes decisions that align work to support the company’s and product’s vision and goals, along with the team KPIs.'
+summary: 'Generates new ideas for meeting customer needs by effectively using customer interaction and research.
+Proactively identifies and manages risks within scope and resolves issues via an established process or with coaching.
+Develops multiple options for fulfilling customer needs.'
 milestone: 4
 ---

 ### Milestone 4 summary.
 Override the digital divide with additional clickthroughs from DevOps.